ibm-cloud-docs/openshift/network-policy.md

     ```
     {: pre}

+1. Verify that the network policies are applied.

+    ```sh
+    calicoctl get NetworkPolicies -o yaml -A
+    ```
+    {: pre}

-1. Verify that the policies are applied.
+1. Verify that the global network policies are applied.

     ```sh
     calicoctl get GlobalNetworkPolicies -o yaml